 - Shraddha should be performed in later part of the afternoon.
 It should not be done in morning or in early part of the afternoon

-- On the day of shraddha, Onion or Garlic should not be used in any food items.
+- On the day of shraddha, Onion or Garlic should not be used in any food item.
 It is said that those crops that are grown under the soil hence are not offered to dead ancestors, which include potatoes, brinjal, and radish.

 Must Known Topics: Why Hindus Perform Pind Dan At Gaya!